SubhMSFT/Getting-Hands-Dirty-CassandraAPI-CosmosDB/README.md

 ![Image4a](media/image3b.png)

-- Finally, proceed in Visual Studio to test Basic Query Operations on Keyspaces and Tables created in the earlier steps.
+- We then proceed in VS to test Basic Query Operations on Keyspaces and Tables created in the earlier steps.
 Finally, we perform a filter operation against weather.data table using a simple filter from a Compound Primary Key which retrieves us a result.
+You can map the different RU consumption per operation that you do as you go along.

 ![Image5](media/image10a.png)

+- Finally, we execute a filter against a Non-Primary Key and it throws an error and exists.
+This is owing to the reason, that Non-Primary Keys cannot be used in a Filter in a Query in the Apache Cassandra database.
+There are possible solutions given below which you can tinker with to solve this issue.

 ## Validate in Azure Portal